 The 2016 Pinnacle Dolomite 5 was something of a watershed, with hydraulic disc brakes on a road bike at the key £1,000 price point.
 The 2017 version bumps up over the £1,000 mark.
 You can blame Brexit, or Trump...
 It's a pretty likeable machine, though, which could certainly serve as a commuter or winter bike, and rides well enough to be an enjoyable companion for all-day outings.

 The Giant Contend Disc features an Aluxx SL frameset, D-Fuse seatpost, Giant Conduct hydraulic disc brakes and a Shimano Tiagra groupset.
-You get mechanical Tiagra Shifters with a cable to Hydraulic Converter at the front of the stem.
-It's a nifty solution to avoiding the Shimano ST-RS505 shifters but the jury's out on the aesthetics of the converter.
+You get mechanical Tiagra shifters with a cable to hydraulic converter at the front of the stem.
+It's a nifty solution to avoiding the (more expensive) Shimano ST-RS505 shifters but the jury's out on the aesthetics of the converter.

-Vitus has expanded its disc braked range again for 2017 and with that comes a new, lighter, more comfortable frameset for the Zenium SL over the pretty damn good VR model I rode last year.
-Offering a Shimano 105 11 speed groupset, full-carbon fork, Shimano BR-RS Hydraulic disc brakes and a Vision Team 30 disc wheelset, there is a lot to like for your £1,249.99 outlay.
+Vitus has expanded its disc braked range again for 2017 and with that comes a new, lighter, more comfortable frameset for the Zenium SL over the pretty damn good VR model we reviewed last year.
+Offering a Shimano 105 11 speed groupset, full-carbon fork, Shimano BR-RS Hydraulic disc brakes and a Vision Team 30 disc wheelset, there is a lot to like for your £1,125 outlay — and the pic doesn't do justice to its intensely ORANGE! paint job.

 The Wilier GTR SL Disc features a full Ultegra 6800 groupset and Shimano hydraulic discs.
 The full carbon frame is coupled with a carbon fork to keep the overall weight down to 8kg.
 Not too shabby for an endurance bike with discs.